CAS & King's College London Computing Teachers' Conference (CKC 2025)

 Accessibility

-This event will take place in a teaching room on the Strand Campus.
-The room is fully wheelchair accessible via lift, and there are accessible bathrooms in this building.
+This event will take place in teaching rooms on the Strand Campus.
+The rooms are fully wheelchair accessible via lift, and there are accessible bathrooms in this building.

 The nearest step-free underground station is Blackfriars, but a number of bus routes stop outside the Strand Campus.